-- Young people aged between 15-19 years old have the highest rates of intimate partner violence in Aotearoa.
-Nearly a quarter of the women who access women's refuges are between 15-19 years old. - Young people aged between 15-19 years old also have the highest rates of violence against them by a family member or someone known to them.
-In 2012, a study showed that 14% of young people report being hit or physically harmed on purpose by an adult at home. - Domestic violence is something that happens between people who are living in a domestic relationship such as: - Spouses or partners - Family members (like your partner's mother or father) - People who share a house (flatmates) - People in a close personal relationship (not necessarily living together for example, boyfriends or girlfriends) - Domestic violence includes: - Physical abuse - Sexual abuse - Verbal abuse - Psychological or emotional abuse, including intimidation, harassment, damage to property and threats of abuse (it does not have to involve physical contact) - Financial or economic abuse, including denying or limiting access to financial resources and preventing or restricting employment opportunities or access to education - Spiritual and cultural abuse - There are other ways to protect people who are not in a domestic relationship under the Harassment Act.
+- One-in-three women experience physical and/or sexual abuse from a partner in their lifetime.
+For Māori women, about 57% will experience physical and/or sexual violence from a partner in their lifetime. - Students (aged 15 years and above) are more than twice as likely than the NZ average to experience violent interpersonal crime, such as sexual assault. - One-in-seven young people reported being hit or physically harmed by an adult at home in the last 12 months.
+People aged between 15-29 years old are significantly more likely to experience offences committed by family members. - Young people aged between 15-19 years old make up nearly one-fifth of the people who access Women's Refuges.
+38.6% of people referred to Women's Refuge are Māori. - Domestic violence is something that happens between people who are living in a domestic relationship such as: - Spouses or partners - Family members (like your partner's mother or father) - People who share a house (flatmates) - People in a close personal relationship (not necessarily living together for example, boyfriends or girlfriends) - Domestic violence includes: - Physical abuse - Sexual abuse - Verbal abuse - Psychological or emotional abuse, including intimidation, harassment, damage to property and threats of abuse (it does not have to involve physical contact)

+- Financial or economic abuse, including denying or limiting access to financial resources and preventing or restricting employment opportunities or access to education - Spiritual and cultural abuse - Abuse aimed at pets - There are other ways to protect people who are not in a domestic relationship under the offence of harrassment (Harrassment Act 1997).